arangodb-foxx/util-mailer-sendgrid/README.md

 * *apiUser*: Your SendGrid API user.
 This is the same username used to log into your SendGrid account.
 * *apiKey*: Your SendGrid API key.
 This is the same password used to log into your SendGrid account.
-* *jobType* (optional): The name under which the mailer app's job type will be available.
-Default: *mailer.sendgrid*.
 * *maxFailures* (optional): The maximum number of times each job will be retried if it fails.
 Default: *0* (don't retry).

 ## Job Data